wannabewayno/JupiterToys/README.md

 ```

 ## CI Installation
-You can opt into these e2e tests via GitHub actions by simply placing the following YAML file into your GitHub repository at `.github/workflows/e2e.yaml
+You can opt into using the e2e tests via GitHub actions by simply placing the following YAML file into your GitHub repository at `.github/workflows/e2e.yaml

 ```yaml
 name: End-to-End Tests